-- r016 If the applicant falls within Rule Q17, the Inn must refer the question whether the applicant is a fit and proper person to become a practising barrister to the Inns' Conduct Committee to decide and must notify the applicant that it has done so. - r017 An applicant falls within this Rule Q17 if: - .1 the applicant applicant has been convicted of a Criminal offence (or is the subject of pending Criminal Proceedings); or - .2 the applicant has been convicted of a disciplinary offence by a professional or regulatory body (or is the subject of pending proceedings for such an offence); or - .3 the applicant has been found guilty of an academic offence by a higher education institution (and has not successfully appealed against that finding); or - .4 the applicant has been the subject of a Bankruptcy Order or director's disqualification order or has entered into an individual voluntary arrangement with creditors; or - .5 the applicant has previously been refused admission to or expelled from an Inn; or - .6 there is any other circumstance which in the opinion of the Inn calls into question the applicant's fitness to become a practising barrister. - r018 When the Inns' Conduct Committee is asked to decide whether the applicant is a fit and proper person to become a practising barrister, it must send a report of its decision and the reasons for the decision to the applicant and to the Inn. - r019 If the Inns' Conduct Committee decides that the applicant is not a fit and proper person to become a practising barrister or if the Inn rejects an application for admission for any other reason, the applicant may request a review of the decision under Section 4.B10, provided that the request is made in writing to the Bar Standards Board within one month of the date when notice of the decision was given. - r020 If on a review under Section 4.B10 the Bar Standards Board is satisfied that the applicant is eligible for admission to an Inn and has complied with Rule Q12, the Inn must admit the applicant.
+- rQ16 If the applicant falls within Rule Q17, the Inn must refer the question whether the applicant is a fit and proper person to become a practising barrister to the Inns' Conduct Committee to decide and must notify the applicant that it has done so. - r017 An applicant falls within this Rule Q17 if: - .1 the applicant has been convicted of a Criminal offence (or is the subject of pending Criminal Proceedings); or - .2 the applicant has been convicted of a disciplinary offence by a professional or regulatory body (or is the subject of pending proceedings for such an offence); or - .3 the applicant has been the subject of a Bankruptcy Order or director's disqualification order or has entered into an individual voluntary arrangement with creditors; or - .4 the applicant has previously been refused admission to or expelled from an Inn; or - .5 there is any other circumstance which in the opinion of the Inn calls into question the applicant's fitness to become a practising barrister. - r018 When the Inns' Conduct Committee is asked to decide whether the applicant is a fit and proper person to become a practising barrister, it must send a report of its decision and the reasons for the decision to the applicant and to the Inn. - r019 If the Inns' Conduct Committee decides that the applicant is not a fit and proper person to become a practising barrister or if the Inn rejects an application for admission for any other reason, the applicant may request a review of the decision under Section 4.B10, provided that the request is made in writing to the Bar Standards Board within one month of the date when notice of the decision was given. - r020 If on a review under Section 4.B10 the Bar Standards Board is satisfied that the applicant is eligible for admission to an Inn and has complied with Rule Q12, the Inn must admit the applicant.